 Earlier we discussed how I first found out about Credit Karma and how, as a seasoned financial professional, I was inclined to think that Credit Karma is a scam offer for free credit scores.
-I decided to do a review after being asked about it repeatedly.
+I decided to do a review after seeing some Credit Karma reviews that don’t really answer my questions (or the questions others seem to be asking.)
+Most importantly, I want to know is Credit Karma safe.
+Is Credit Karma legit?

 Update: Read here about an opt-in service Credit Karma review credit monitoring as a free additional service.

-There are multiple reasons for thinking this service isn’t legitimate, but the main one is that credit scores are not free.
+There are multiple reasons for thinking Credit Karma’s service is not legitimate, but the main one is that credit scores are not free.

 Credit scores are not free for you, they are not free for banks, they are not free for car dealers, they are not free for anyone.
 Credit scores are the “why didn’t I think of that” invention of the century where personal lending is concerned.